aniiketbarphe/Predict_Customer_CLTV_Data_Scientist_Hiring_Hackathon_Mar2026/README.md

 Analytics Vidhya holds the right to disqualify any participant at any stage of the competition if the participant(s) are deemed to be acting fraudulently.

+Hackathon Rules

+Submission Guidelines

+All submissions must be made through the hackathon platform before the specified deadline.

+Participants may submit multiple solutions during the hackathon.

+Only the Final Marked Submission will be considered for the final evaluation.

+If you do not mark a final submission, your submission with the best Public Score will be treated as your final submission.

+The code file is mandatory while setting the final submission

+The uploaded code file must correspond to your final submitted solution and should be able to reproduce a similar score.

+No submissions will be accepted after the contest deadline.

+All code and models submitted must be original and developed during the hackathon.

+Data Usage

+Participants must use only the dataset provided for this hackathon.

+Use of external datasets is strictly prohibited.

+The ID variable must not be used for making predictions.

+Modelling Tools

+Participants must use Python as the programming language.

+Use of open-source libraries and frameworks is allowed.

+Evaluation Criteria

+Submissions will be evaluated based on model performance, feature engineering, hyperparameter tuning, and model selection.

+The evaluation metric for this hackathon is R2 Score.

+Participants must achieve a score above 0.15 to clear the hackathon.

+The public leaderboard score will be visible during the competition, while the final rankings will be based on the private leaderboard.

 <img width="836" height="770" alt="image" src="https://github.com/user-attachments/assets/fc2a65eb-7b93-4437-8d22-2a02ab64fa7a" />

 <img width="991" height="82" alt="image" src="https://github.com/user-attachments/assets/eee83af2-5b82-4932-88cb-d6de6fb90207" />